Do I need to be a member of the National Education Association to apply for your grants?

 Yes.
 As long as you have submitted all of the required reports for your previous grant, you may apply for the Foundation’s grant programs as many times as you like.
 However, you must submit a unique proposal; we won’t consider identical applications.

-Do I have to designate a fiscal sponsor?
+Do I have to designate a fiscal agent?

-Before you designate a fiscal sponsor, make sure you know the organization’s procedures for dispersing funds.
+Before you designate a fiscal agent, make sure you know the organization’s procedures for dispersing funds.
 You will have to abide by these procedures and should be sure you are comfortable working with that system.
-Find more information on fiscal sponsors.
+Find more information on fiscal agents.